kiranpok/WeatherMate/README.md

 [↑ Back to top](#top)

 ### Steps to Run the App

 1. Open the project in **Android Studio**.
 2. Add your API key to the `utils/Constants.kt` file:
-    ```properties
+    ```kotlin
-   const val API_KEY = "Add your api key here"
+   const val API_KEY = "Add your API key here"
     ```
-4. Build the project by selecting **Build > Make Project** in Android Studio.
+3. Build the project by selecting **Build > Make Project** in Android Studio.
-5. Run the app on an emulator or connected device.
+4. Run the app on an emulator or connected device.

 [↑ Back to top](#top)

 ## Known Bugs

-- The current location fetch works only with a physical device, not with the Android Studio emulator.
+- The current location fetch and feedback features work only with a physical device, not with the Android Studio emulator.

 ## License